microsoft/WebTemplateStudio/README.md

 Once you make the selections you want and click generate, you can quickly extend the generated code.

+## Known Issues
+### React Native Applications
+#### 1. Generated App has some lint errors.
+There´s already an issue to fix this due to fix [this](https://github.com/microsoft/WebTemplateStudio/issues/1769).
+As a workaround you just need to run `yarn lint --fix`.
+#### 2. React Native Windows.
+- Update to 0.64: Bottom tab navigation doesn´t change text colour when selected.
+There´s [an issue](https://github.com/microsoft/react-native-windows/issues/7560) in React Native Windows to fix this in version 0.65.
+- Bundle targets fail when path contains spaces.
+There´s [an issue](https://github.com/microsoft/react-native-windows/issues/7597) in React Native Windows to fix this in version 0.65.

 ## Feedback, Requests and Roadmap